tanc7/Research-Operations/OP-DIAMOND SHARK/Overview.md

 http://corkami.googlecode.com/svn/trunk/src/angecryption/angecrypt.py # Former location of APK-to-PNG format crypter https://github.com/cryptax/angeapk # New Location of APK-to-PNG crypter, usage of this is described on Page #5 of the BlackHat PDF Link

+I was Wrong...
+Apparenty the Cryptax Repo is about the drawing of the images, the actual credit belongs to Ange Albertini.
+Use the following links below for research notes https://blog.fortinet.com/2014/03/31/angecryption-at-insomni-hack # That contains instructions on how to reencrypt what could POSSIBLY be a reverse meterpreter generated as a APK into a payload posing as a PNG image, a file format universally accepted by cellular providers as permissible to send via MMS